M-Valentino/sacredOS/README.md

 the system's main style sheet or writing to the disk.

 ## Current State
-Currently, you cannot create files <i>inside</i> Sacred OS, but you can edit non-html files by clicking on them in the file explorer (which opens them up in notepad).
-You could create files by editing the JSON disk backup if you really wanted to.
+ File creation is limited at the moment in Sacred OS.
+Right now you can only create txt files and create one new file per directory.
+You can delete files, but you can't delete folders.
+Eventually you will be able to edit HTML files.
+Right now clicking on HTML files in the file explorer just executes them in a window.

 ## Running Locally
 In order for Sacred OS to function properly in a local environment, the files need to have an origin to them.